Online Tutoring vs. In-person Tutoring: Which is More Effective?

 Safety and comfort: learning in a secure environment

 Online lessons take place in a safe, familiar setting at home.
 Learnmate prioritises the safety and wellbeing of students and tutors through a secure platform and best-practice guidance.
-For younger learners, we recommend lessons are supervised or within earshot of a parent or responsible adult.
+For younger learners, Learnmate recommends lessons are supervised or within earshot of a parent or responsible adult.

 Online tutoring often reduces the total cost of learning by removing travel time and expenses.
-On Learnmate, hourly rates start from around $30/hour, with savings available when prepaying for lesson packages.
+On Learnmate, online 1:1 tutoring is typically $12–25 cheaper per hour than in-person lessons.
+Hourly rates start from around $30/hour for newer tutors building their profile, with additional savings available when prepaying for lesson packages.
 That keeps high-quality support accessible for more families.

 Potential drawbacks — and how to manage them